|Data provider||Write||Finbourne||Provided with LUSID|

-Lusid.Instrument.Bond.Writer provider creates or updates bond instruments.
+Lusid.Instrument.Bond.Writer provider creates, updates or deletes bond instruments.

 Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and upsert instruments into LUSID.
 This should automatically be the case if you are the domain owner.

 You must construct a valid table of data to write, one instrument per record.
 Each

 Lusid.Instrument.<Type>.Writer provider lists the fields (columns) available to populate with values for each record, and has a set of parameters to help you construct a valid table.

 Your query can use the